jwyjohn/jwyjohn/README.md

   - The **MAGIC**: Structure and Interpretation of Computer Programs
   - Building a C compiler
   - Golang and Rust
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 📫 How to reach me: ...
   - Email for **important** things: 1951510@tongji.edu.cn
   - Email for fun: jwyjohn@foxmail.com
   - Room F409, Medical Building, 1239 Siping Rd.
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
   - Preferred model animal: *Drosophila melanogaster*
 - 📖 Publications: N/A

-### IN GOD WE TRUST
+# IN GOD WE TRUST